Excel for the web

-Excel Online (formerly Excel Web App) extends your Microsoft Excel experience to the web browser, where you can work with workbooks directly on the website where the workbook is stored.
-All Office 365 customers can view and lightly edit Office files using Office Online.
+Excel for the web (formerly Excel Web App) extends your Microsoft Excel experience to the web browser, where you can work with workbooks directly on the website where the workbook is stored.
+All customers can view and lightly edit Office files using Office for the web.

-Workbooks that exceed 30 megabytes (MB) cannot be viewed in Excel Online from within Microsoft SharePoint Online.
+Workbooks that exceed 50 megabytes (MB) cannot be viewed in Excel for the web from within Microsoft SharePoint Online.
 To view larger files, you'll need the Excel desktop app installed on your computer.

-To help you compare offers, advanced features listed in this article include Excel desktop app capabilities that are only available in the Office suite (such as Office Professional Plus, Office Standard, or Office 365 ProPlus).
-For a list of all Office Online features, such as Word Online and PowerPoint Online, see Feature availability across Office Online plans
+To help you compare offers, advanced features listed in this article include Excel desktop app capabilities that are only available in the Office suite (such as Office Professional Plus, Office Standard, or Microsoft 365 Apps for enterprise).
+For a list of all Office for the web features, such as Word for the web and PowerPoint for the web, see Feature availability across Office for the web plans.

-To see what file type are supported by Excel Online, see Supported file types for Office Online.
-To learn more about the differences between Excel Online and the Excel desktop app, see Differences between using a workbook in the browser and in Excel.
+To see what file type are supported by Excel for the web, see Supported file types for Office for the web.
+To learn more about the differences between Excel for the web and the Excel desktop app, see Differences between using a workbook in the browser and in Excel.

 Link to web pages or open files on the web by adding a hyperlink in a cell.
 You can type the web address directly in the cell or use the Insert Hyperlink command.